ZnZq/hytale_atlas/docs/init/04-MCP-SURFACE.md

   }
 }
 ```

+**`declared` carries prose, and this was not anticipated.** The codec schema
+supplies `title`, `description`, `markdownDescription` and `enumDescriptions`
+(`05-CODEC-EXTRACTION.md`) — the game documents its own schema for the Asset
+Editor.
+Pass it through verbatim rather than paraphrasing; it is authoritative, and
+it is the difference between "field `Rarity`, enum, 5 values" and an answer the
+user can act on.

+Two caveats worth stating in the tool description:

+- `observed.used_in` counts occurrences in **inheritance-resolved** assets.
+Raw
+  file counts undercount, because an inherited field never appears in the child
+  document (Q18).
+- `observed` is absent for fields the schema permits but the corpus never uses —
+  that is `find_undocumented`'s input, not a bug.

 `declared` is absent when codec extraction was unavailable (tier 1 — see
 `06-CLI-UX.md`). `observed` is absent for fields that exist in the schema but